denten-books/plain-text/2-surface.md

 broadcast material.
 Similarly, electronic book sellers often prevent readers from copying and pasting words on the page.
 Such measures mimic some of the constraints associated with static, paper-and-ink-bound media regimes.

-Essential for the practices of unencumbered critical thought, control structures exist in the hidden gap between the two parts of the splintered sign.
+Essential for the practices of unencumbered critical thought, control structures exist in the gaps between parts of the splintered sign.
 Ultimately, the "control" layer is capable of affecting more than print design.
 It shapes the very structure of interpretation.
-In the language of the Document Object Model, the formatting layer contains the essence of "machine control."
+The seemingly innocuous formatting layer contains the essence of machine control.
 Long a marginal concept in literary theory, formatting is therefore central to the practice of computational hermeneutics.
 Far from mere inconsequential embellishment, formatting governs the interface between meaning and matter, thought and page.
 It has the capability to embellish, to obscure, to censor, to govern, and to emend.

 The attached documents illustrate my thesis in practice.
 In the first image the reader will find a visual "dotplot" representation of Laurence Sterne's *The Life and Opinions of Tristram Shandy*, in plain text (`.txt`) file format.
 To produce the image, I use the Helfman's self-similarity dotplot approach.
 Dotplots, as Helfman explains, "reveal similarity structures in data regardless of format and in text and software regardless of language" [@helfman_dotplot_1996].
 They can be used for authorship identification, plagiarism detection, or to find similarity in genetic material.
-The following, is a simple dotplot from
+The following, is a simple dotplot from Shakespeare:
-Shakespeare:

 +----+---+---+---+----+---+---+
 |    |to |be |or |not |to |be |